Reconstruction of the Effective Energy-deposition Vertex of Muon Showers using PMT Waveform in a Large-scale Liquid Scintillator Detector: Introduction

-The deployment of 10-kiloton class detectors, however, reveals non-negligible occurrences of muon bundles-multiple muons traversing the detector simultaneously.
-Furthermore, a larger fraction of incident muons induce energetic showers (hadronic or electromagnetic), classified as shower muons.
-These evolving characteristics create stringent demands on muon reconstruction precision and the effective rejection of muon-induced isotope backgrounds in low-background experiments.
-As highlighted in~\cite{Grassi-2014hxa}, the full-detector veto approach is inadequate under these conditions.
-This necessitates the development of advanced muon reconstruction and classification techniques capable of handling diverse muon event topologies, including single muons, muon bundles, and shower muons.

-The Jiangmen Underground Neutrino Observatory (JUNO), a representative LS-based experiment designed to determine the neutrino mass ordering, has been completed and has begun acquiring data.
-JUNO will build and operate the world's largest liquid scintillator detector, with a liquid scintillator (LS) target mass of 20 kilotons.
+The Jiangmen Underground Neutrino Observatory (JUNO), a LS-based experiment designed to determine the neutrino mass ordering, has been completed construction and has begun acquiring data~\cite{JUNO-2025fpc,JUNO-2025gmd}.
+It is now operating the world's largest liquid scintillator (LS) detector, with a target mass of 20 kilotons.
 About 17600 20-inch photomultiplier tubes (PMTs) and 25600 3-inch PMTs are equipped as photosensors.
-Additional detector details are provided in~\cite{JUNO-PPNP}.
-A rock overburden of approximately 650 m (1,800 m.w.e.) above the JUNO central detector (CD) reduces the muon flux by about four orders of magnitude to muon rate of approximately 0.004 counts/m$^{2}$/s and an average muon energy of around 207 GeV at JUNO.
+Additional detector details are provided in~\cite{JUNO-PPNP, JUNO-PMT}.
+A rock overburden of approximately 650 m (1,800 m.w.e.) above the JUNO central detector (CD) reduces the muon flux by about four orders of magnitude to muon rate of approximately 0.004 Hz/m$^{2}$ and an average muon energy of around 207 GeV at JUNO ~\cite{JUNO-PPNP}.
 However, the radioactive isotopes produced by muons remain significant contributors to backgrounds in both reactor neutrino and solar neutrino detection.
+These isotopes are including $^{9}$Li, $^{8}$He, $^{11}$C and other unstable nuclides.
+Among these isotopes with interested energy regions in JUNO, $\beta$-n cascade decay from $^{9}$Li, $^{8}$He will contribute major background in inverse beta decay detection channel and the decay signal with from other isotopes will form accidental coincidence background.
 Therefore, it is essential to further implement muon tagging technology and corresponding muon veto strategies to mitigate the remaining muon-induced backgrounds.
 For the JUNO experiment, extensive studies have been conducted on the track reconstruction of single through-going muons~\cite{Genster-2018caz,Zhang-2018kag,Liu-2021okf} and double through-going muons~\cite{Yang-2022din}.
 However, there remains a scarcity of detailed reports regarding the reconstruction of shower muons in JUNO.